The

 One item of Dortmund-related merchandise currently being advertised on the Kirchentag website is the multi function cloth,

-Multifunktiontuch).
+aka MUFUTU (for Multifunktiontuch).
 Apparently it doubles as headband, bracelet, hat, scarf and a lot more besides.

 Wear it in the morning on the way to work as a hat, during the day as a nice accessory around the neck

 and in the evening at the concert as a hair band.
 A snip at €12.00.
 What more can I say?
-Check it out yourselves
+Check it out yourselves here

 A peace light is making the journey from Bethlehem to Fulda.